Lapis Lazuli: Properties, Facts and Photos

 What is Lapis Lazuli?

-Lapis can only be found in a few places around the world because specific geological conditions are required for the stone to form.
-This has enabled historians to reconstruct ancient trade routes.
+Lapis lazuli can only be found in a small number of locations because very specific geological conditions are required for it to form.
+This limited distribution has allowed historians and archaeologists to trace ancient trade routes, as lapis was transported vast distances.

-Lapis lazuli is a rock, not a mineral, because it's composed of several different minerals.
+Lapis lazuli is classified as a rock, not a mineral, because it's an aggregate of several different minerals.
+The most important is lazurite, which is responsible for the stone’s characteristic deep blue colour.

-Other minerals that may be present include white calcite, diopside, enstatite, mica, sodalite, haüyne, (I believe lazurite is a variety of haüyne ) and hornblende.
+Other minerals often present include white calcite, diopside, enstatite, mica (usually muscovite or biotite), sodalite, haüyne, and hornblende.

 Where Does Lapis Come From?